-Dr. Lamb is also John Evans Professor of Molecular and Cellular Biology at Northwestern University, Evanston, and professor of microbiology-immunology at Northwestern University Medical School.
+Dr. Lamb is also John Evans Professor of Molecular and Cellular Biology at Northwestern University, Evanston, and professor of microbiology-immunology at Northwestern University Feinberg School of Medicine.

-Robert Lamb's laboratory studies the replication of influenza virus and paramyxoviruses, particularly paramyxovirus-mediated membrane fusion, the action of the M2 and BM2 proton-selective ion channels, and influenza virus and paramyxovirus assembly and their interactions with cellular vesicle formation machinery.
+Robert Lamb's laboratory studies the replication of influenza virus and paramyxoviruses, particularly paramyxovirus-mediated membrane fusion, the action of the M2 and BM2 proton-selective ion channels, and influenza virus and paramyxovirus assembly.

 Robert Lamb attributes his interest in science to his uncle, a chemist who studied volatile organo-fluorine compounds.
 "Whenever his experiments went wrong," Lamb says, "two [safety] walls of the lab dissolved."